 - Ultimate Accelerant (rare) - Restores 20-35% of the Ultimate Ability gauge.
 7 seconds to use.

 - Mobile Respawn Beacon (rare) - Deploys a drop zone for a one-time use Respawn Beacon.
-Added on June 23, 2020 (LTM), will be added to the main game later.
+Added on July 7, 2020 (June 23 for LTM).

 - Phoenix Kit (epic) - Restores all health and shields.
 10 seconds to use.